SausageMuffins/Mind-Palace/Notes/Software Engineering/Software Languages.md

 date: 22-05-2023
 type:
  Note
- Incomplete
+ Complete
-summary: Choice of language for communicating everything software related.
+summary: The different ways to communicate ideas, systems and plans for documentation or project meetings.
 ---

 ## Spectrums